-

 A landlord must serve a written rent arrears warning notice; an email or text message will not suffice.
 The warning notice must set out the full amount of rent arrears owed by the tenant and explain that failure to pay 100% of the rent owed within the time provided will result in a Notice of Termination being served.

-The RTB has a sample warning notice for rent arrears to support landlords which can be found here.
+The RTB has a sample warning notice for rent arrears to support landlords which can be downloaded below.
 The RTB would strongly encourage that you use this notice.

 Landlords must provide a copy of the 28-day written rent arrears warning notice that was served on the tenant to the RTB.
 The 28-day period will count from the date the RTB or tenant receives the warning notice - whichever is later - so landlords are encouraged to send both notices at the same time.